luxfi/teleport/README.md

-# Lux Bridge
+# LUX Bridge
-Lux Bridge is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.
+LUX Bridge is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.

 ## Bridge Features
-Lux Bridge has the following features:
+LUX Bridge has the following features:

 1. Decentralized oracle operations using MPC
 2. Decentralized permissioning using MPC